paezha/University-AI-Panel/README.md

 is, only reinforces the notion that AIs are only ever useful when [regressing to the mean](#really-what-do-they-do).
-Responses like fiddling with the model (fine tuning it) to provide more palatable outputs[^52] are not reassuring.
-Who is to say what a handful of unaccountable corporations will find unpalatable tomorrow, let alone in the face of powerful authoritarian regimes that might threaten their profits[^53]?
+Responses like fiddling with the model (fine tuning it) to provide more palatable outputs[^56] are not reassuring.
+Who is to say what a handful of unaccountable corporations will find unpalatable tomorrow given their insatiable quest for profits, let alone in the face of demands by powerful authoritarian regimes[^57]?

 <div class="figure">